abhisheku1/azure-powershell/src/Sql/Sql/help/New-AzSqlDatabaseRestorePoint.md

 # New-AzSqlDatabaseRestorePoint

 ## SYNOPSIS
-Creates a new restore point from which a SQL Database can be restored.
+Creates a new restore point from which an Azure SQL Data Warehouse can be restored.

 ## SYNTAX